speedstarkiwi/kawaii-compiler/README.md

 `you` https://skid.com/

-It would be really cool if you credited me if you used this source <3!
+It would be really cool if you credited me if you used this source <3! (u prob wont skid)

 # important!